 Mosaic art project London

-I made a mosaic book at “Blurb for good”with all the mosaic pieces, the artists and their artist statements.
-The proceeds of the book also went to the EBT. charity in Nepal.
+To further commemorate this collaborative effort, I compiled a mosaic book through "Blurb for good," featuring all the mosaic pieces along with the artists and their statements.
+The proceeds from the book were directed towards supporting the EBT charity in Nepal.

-Opening by Martin Cheek, Philip Holmes and the Mayors of west London
+The opening event was graced by the presence of Martin Cheek, Philip Holmes, and the Mayors of West London.

 Over a 100 blocks from all over the world